juju/docs/src/en/troubleshooting-local.md

     sudo initctl list | grep juju

 You should see two jobs listed.
 One that starts with `juju-db` the other `juju- agent`.
 If these are both in a start/running state then your machine took longer than juju expected to get these services started.
 If you're on an encrypted partition see TODO: INSTRUCTIONS ON THIS.
 If you're not TODO: INSTRUCTIONS ON RAM DISK DOES NOT EXIST.

-If either of these have stopped, investigate the logs at `/var/log/upstart/juju- db*.log` or `/var/log/upstart/juju-agent*.log` If the juju-db service failed to start with messages of unsupported command-line options, check the version of mongodb installed:
+If either of these have stopped, investigate the logs at `/var/log/upstart/juju-db*.log` or `/var/log/upstart/juju-agent*.log` If the juju-db service failed to start with messages of unsupported command-line options, check the version of mongodb installed:

     dpkg -l | grep mongodb-server